Principled Context Engineering for RAG: Statistical Guarantees via Conformal Prediction: Results and Discussion

 \section{Results and Discussion}

 \paragraph{Coverage Guarantees.} Figure~\ref{fig:coverage_efficiency}(a–b) shows empirical coverage against the target $(1-\alpha)$ for \textbf{NeuCLIR} and \textbf{RAGTIME}.
 Across all $\alpha$ values (0.05–0.40), both Conformal-Embedding and Conformal-LLM meet or slightly exceed theoretical coverage guarantees, confirming the finite-sample validity of split conformal prediction.
 Conformal-LLM exhibits mild over-coverage (flat segments near 0.85–0.87) due to discretized rating bins, yielding coarser control over coverage levels.
 By contrast, Conformal-Embedding tracks the target line more smoothly, providing finer adaptation to coverage.
-Heuristic baselines such as top-$k$ selection or fixed cosine thresholds are omitted since they lack formal guarantees.